Tracing the jaw-dropping net worth of Korea's 'melodrama queen' Son Ye-jin

 Son Ye-jin’s net worth

-A report by Times Of India places Son Ye-jin’s net worth at USD 20 million (INR 166 crore approx.).
+A report by Times Of India places Son Ye-jin’s net worth at USD 20 million.
 This is largely attributed to her successful acting career, both on the big and small screens as well as her endorsement deals.
-A report by South China Morning Post (SCMP) notes that when combined with her partner Hyun Bin’s wealth — which sits at USD 21 million (INR 174 crore approx.) — her fortune sits at USD 41 million (INR 340 crore approx.).
-In addition to this, their combined property value is USD 27 million (INR 223 crore approx.) No surprises that the two have been dubbed South Korea’s power couple.
+A report by South China Morning Post (SCMP) notes that when combined with her partner Hyun Bin’s wealth — which sits at USD 21 million — her fortune sits at USD 41 million.
+In addition to this, their combined property value is USD 27 million.
+No surprises that the two have been dubbed South Korea’s power couple.

 Fee per episode